ADD CONDITION

 How should I apply Ice Blue Gel?

 You should apply Ice Blue Gel to the affected area not more than 3 to 4 times daily if you are an adult or a child 2 years of age and older.
-Children under 2 years of age should consult a doctor before use.
+Children under 2 years of age should not use it without consulting a doctor.

 Are there any warnings for using Ice Blue Gel?